jo-klein/bioinformatics-for-the-bench/README.md

 # compbio-tools-for-the-bench
 Computational biology tools for bench scientists who are new to Python and bash scripting

-This repo contains computational biology tools for common tasks in biology research.
-They are short well-commented scripts that I've written to support my research activities.
-The scripts are primarily focused on enabling the expert bench researcher to generate and manipulate nucleic acid sequences as well as prepare, execute, and analyze NGS experiments from start to finish (while learning some Python in the process).
+This repo contains computational biology tools for some common tasks in biology research.
+They are short scripts that I've written to support my own research activities and thought some of them might be useful to others who are starting to get into the world of scripting.
+These contributions are intended for non-experts like myself who prefer to start with very basic tools and add sophistication as they progress in their compbio journeys.

+These initial scripts are primarily focused on enabling the expert bench researcher to generate and manipulate nucleic acid sequences as well as prepare, execute, and analyze NGS experiments from start to finish (while learning some Python in the process).
+In the future, I hope to add scripts for proteomics, transcriptomics, and common analytical approaches like PCA and other common data visualization techniqes.

 The scripts are run from the command line in Terminal (Mac, PC, Linux).
 If this is new to you, don't worry.
 I've written a simple guide (see Tutorial_1_getting_started.md) that will get you up and running in 30 minutes or less even if you've never used the command line before.
 All of the Python (.py) and bash (.sh) scripts are run as follows: